PaddlePaddle/book/05.recommender_system/README.md

 ### Infer

-Now we can infer with inputs that matched with the yield records that we provide in `feed_order` during training.
+Now we can infer with inputs that we provide in `feed_order` during training.

 ```python
 results = inferencer.infer(